 “It’s because of a combination of poor diagnosis, mis-matched drugs and wrong dosages that she had shown no improvement,” says Dr Shailesh A V Rao, senior neurosurgeon at BRAINS who was part of the team that attended to the stricken girl.
 “Left untreated or improperly managed, epilepsy can be life threatening particularly if it were to strike during activities like swimming or driving.”

 Sundis was on the path of recovery within days of reaching the hospital after a comprehensive medical exam and diagnostic tests confirmed her problem.
 “It is now more than a year since we left the hospital and she has not had a single attack of fits in all this time,” says Mohammed, saluting the doctors and the facilities at the hospital for giving his daughter a new life.
 “I have only one word,” he says.
 “Thanks.”

 Epilepsy is a disorder of the central nervous system that causes repeated episodes of unprovoked seizures in people of all ages and backgrounds and is triggered by the disturbance of a brain’s normal cell activity.
 During seizures patients experience abnormal behavior, symptoms and sensations, including loss of consciousness.

-There are many possible causes of epilepsy, including an imbalance of nerve-signaling chemicals called neurotransmitters, tumours, strokes, and brain damage from illness or injury, or a combination of these.
+There are many possible causes of epilepsy, including an imbalance of nerve-signaling chemicals called neurotransmitters, tumors, strokes, and brain damage from illness or injury, or a combination of these.
 To control and regulate all voluntary and involuntary responses in the body, nerve cells in the brain communicate with each other through electrical activity.
 A seizure occurs when part(s) of the brain receives a burst of abnormal electrical signals that temporarily interrupts normal electrical brain function.